 After the California Gold Rush in the 1850’s immigrants found other riches in the soil, gold that grew on vines!
-Returning farmers failing to find riches in solids found it in liquids, starting the first Mendocino County Vineyards in the Redwood Valley!
-When prohibition struck the burgeoning wine industry was eradicated only to come back stronger than ever.
-The longest operating Mendocino Vineyard dates back to 1931 by Parducci Wines, that’s still in business to this day!
+Ex farmers failing to find riches in the form of solids found it in liquids, starting the first Mendocino County Vineyards in the Redwood Valley!
+When prohibition struck the industry was eradicated only to come back stronger than ever.
+The longest operating Mendocino Vineyard dates back to 1931 by Parducci Wines, still in business to this day!

 Mendocino County has a diverse set of climates all suitable to various wines.
 In the eastern part of the county one can find wines more suitable to warmer climate where the oldest vineyards were established and produce spectacular wines to this day.

 There’s too many great wineries to list, but here’s some of our favorites!

 You can taste the Campovida wines at the winery’s tasting bar near Jack London Square in Oakland, but if you’re driving north it’s worth stopping at the bucolic winery in Hopland, where you can wander among many acres of trees with a glass of wine in hand.
 This would be a great place for a picnic.
 While you’re in the area, consider stopping at the owners’ nearby restaurant and inn, Piazza de Campovida.